“Sony's PlayStation 5 is still the console to buy this generation, especially thanks to its improved redesign.”

 Sony, from the very beginning, has said the PS5 is about speed.
 But until you experience it, it’s hard to convey just how big a difference speed can make.

 That optimization is also apparent in other Sony-published titles, like Horizon Forbidden West.
 It adds tremendously to the immersion factor of games, and it positively impacts the flow of the story in narrative titles.
-Jumping into games quickly is just as satisfying.
+And the ability to jump into games quickly is just as satisfying.

 It’s interesting to note this perceived difference in performance stems from software, rather than hardware.
 Technically, Microsoft’s Xbox Series X is the more powerful console, though the PlayStation 5 has an edge in storage performance.
 The Xbox lacks a strong exclusive library, however, and relatively few last-gen games take full advantage of the new console’s capabilities.
 This gives the PlayStation 5 a big advantage even two years on.